-6.2.1 The title conveyed is good, and the transfer is rightful.
+- 6.2.1.
+The title conveyed is good, and the transfer is rightful.
 This warranty applies regardless of whether or not the seller had actual knowledge of a title problem.
-For example, even if seller is unaware that the watch he purchased from a friend is stolen, the seller will nonetheless breach this warranty of title when he subsequently sells the stolen watch.

-6.2.2 The goods are delivered free from any security interest or other lien, except for those security interests or liens known by the buyer at the time of contracting.
+For example, even if seller is unaware that the watch he purchased from a friend is stolen, the seller will nonetheless breach this warranty of title when he subsequently sells the stolen watch. - 6.2.2.
+The goods are delivered free from any security interest or other lien, except for those security interests or liens known by the buyer at the time of contracting.
 In order to fall into this exception, the buyer must have actual knowledge of a lien or other encumbrance at the time of contracting.
 The seller cannot argue that the buyer "should have known."
 For example, where a security interest had been perfected by the filing of a UCC financing statement, but the buyer did not have actual knowledge of it, the seller breached this warranty (even though the buyer could have, and probably should have, done a lien search).
 Elias v.
 Dobrowolski, 412 A.2d 1035 (N.H.
-1980).

-Problem 6-1.
+1980). - Problem 6-1.
 ABC Co. buys a machine from XYZ Co.
 Shortly thereafter, the repo man arrives and tells ABC that he is there to repossess the machine on behalf of a bank, which has a security interest in the machine.
 It turns out the repo man is right.
-Does ABC have any recourse?
+Does ABC have any recourse? - 6.3.

-6.3.
 Warranty Against Infringement.
 Section 2-312(3) adds an additional warranty that the goods shall be delivered "free of the rightful claim of any third person by way of infringement or the like."
 Official Comment 3 indicates that this warranty relates to intellectual property infringement claims.
 Note that this warranty is given only by merchants dealing in goods of the kind.
 Suppose, for example, that you bought a Blackberry from Best Buy.
 Then a patent infringement claim is brought against Blackberry.
 If the plaintiff obtains an injunction that prevents Blackberry from using the technology and causes your Blackberry not to work, you would have a claim for breach of this warranty.
-Note that according to the statute, the claim for breach is against the seller, in this case Best Buy, who is of course an innocent party.
-Does it make sense that this warranty is given by the seller rather than the manufacturer?
+Note that according to the statute, the claim for breach is against the seller, in this case Best Buy.
+That may not make sense, since the seller is an innocent party.
+But Best Buy probably got the same warranty from its seller, so it can make a claim against its seller, and so forth up the chain until the claim reaches the party who is at fault.

-6.3.1 If a buyer provides specifications to the seller, the buyer must hold the seller harmless against any infringement claim that arises out of compliance with the specifications.
+- 6.3.1.
+If a buyer provides specifications to the seller, the buyer must hold the seller harmless against any infringement claim that arises out of compliance with the specifications.
 "There is, under such circumstances, a tacit representation on the part of the buyer that the seller will be safe in manufacturing according to the specifications, and the buyer is under an obligation in good faith to indemnify him for any loss suffered."
-Official Comment 3.
+Official Comment 3. - 6.4.

-6.4.
 Implied Warranty of Merchantability.
 There are two implied warranties of quality that arise by operation of law: the implied warranty of merchantability (§ 2-314) and the implied warranty of fitness for a particular purpose (§ 2-315).
 By far, the most important warranty implied by operation of law is the warranty of merchantability.
 Read § 2-314.
 Note that the warranty is not only given only by a merchant seller, but only by a "merchant with respect to goods of that kind."
 You might want to review § 2.4 on the different categories of merchant in Article 2.